api-platform/docs/deployment/docker-compose.md

 It is designed to be used as a companion to the distribution, and as such it needs to be placed inside a subdirectory at the top level of the distribution project:

+Please note: the current version of `docker-compose-prod` is not compatible with api-platform v2.6 and still contains images for `nginx` rather than Caddy.

 ```console
 wget -O - https://github.com/api-platform/docker-compose-prod/archive/master.tar.gz | tar -xzf - && mv docker-compose-prod-master docker-compose-prod
 git add docker-compose-prod